What Is Bharat QR Code?

 6) Lower transaction cost of Bharat QR

-The requirement of PoS machines for swiping card has gone away with the introduction of Bharat QR Code.
-This makes it cheaper, more secure and less time consuming.
-For both the customer and the merchant, the total costs involved goes down as no transaction cost is involved in going cashless via Bharat QR Code.
+The requirement of PoS machines for swiping cards has gone away with the introduction of the Bharat QR Code.
+This makes it cheaper, more secure, and less time-consuming.
+For both the customer and the merchant, the total costs involved go down as no transaction cost is involved in going cashless via Bharat QR Code.

 7) Massive Teamwork

-It’s for the first time that all major payment gateways operating in India such as Visa, Mastercard, American Express and NPCI have come together to develop a common payment processing platform.
-Therefore it will not matter whether you are paying via Visa enabled debit card or the merchant is accepting via a Mastercard enabled bank account.
+Its for the first time that all major payment gateways operating in India such as Visa, Mastercard, American Express, and NPCI have come together to develop a common payment processing platform.
+Therefore it will not matter whether you are paying via a Visa-enabled debit card or the merchant is accepting via a Mastercard-enabled bank account.
 The QR code shall be the common gateway for receiving and making payments from any bank and by using any payment gateway.

 8) Secure Payment

-Its evident that Bharat QR Code is one of the biggest achievements of the Government of India in promoting and encouraging cashless payments in the economy.
-The further success of this scheme will also depend upon the awareness among the people about the usage of Bharat QR Code.
+Bharat QR Code is one of the biggest achievements of the Government of India in promoting and encouraging cashless payments in the economy.
+The further success of this scheme will also depend upon the awareness among the people about the usage of the Bharat QR Code.